filakhtov/gentoo-use-docs/app-crypt/gcr.md

 This flag can be safely disabled.

+### systemd
+Pass the `-Dsystemd=enabled` option to the meson build command.
+Install the systemd `.service` and `.socket` files for the `gcr-ssh-agent` daemon to allow socket-based agent activation.

+This flag should only be enabled on systems that use systemd init daemon.

 ### test
 Start a new D-Bus session and execute the `meson test` command inside of it when the main build is completed to run the test suite provided with the source code and check for any regressions.
 This will extend a build time.